Exploring Quantum Annealing for Coarse-Grained Protein Folding: Quantum annealing vs. simulated annealing

 \subsubsection{Comparison}

 Finally, we conclude with a direct performance comparison of QA and SA on the chosen model.
 The results for all considered sequences are presented in Fig.~\ref{fig:SA_comp_tet} as a violin plot with additional information regarding the 90th, 5th, and median percentiles.
 We find that our GPU-parallelized implementation of SA significantly outperforms QA, with the performance offset being approximately proportional to the parallelization factor of $432$.

-Interestingly, despite QA solving a more complex problem due to the embedding, both algorithms exhibit similar scaling behavior.
+While our analysis of the SOD in section~\ref{sec:spin_ovlp} showed that the models lie in a regime where quantum annealing due to tunneling could be advantageous, we did not observe a direct scaling advantage of quantum annealing over simulated annealing.
+However, it is important to note that the quantum annealer solves the problem after the embedding, which can be considerably harder to solve than the direct problem.

-To further investigate the impact of the embedding, we also evaluate the performance of SA on the embedded problem.
-This approach isolates the effect of embedding on the problem's difficulty.
-The simulation results reveal that for the embedded problem, QA outperforms SA as sequence lengths increase, which indicates that the embedding can seriously impact the problem hardness.
-If QA can achieve a speedup on the problem before the embedding will be seen in the future.
+To further assess the impact of the embedding, we evaluate SA performance also on the embedded problem.
+To this end we used the same QUBO matrix that was also solved by QA.
+The simulation results reveal that when the annealer solves the exact same problem as our SA implementation, QA outperforms our implementation of SA, leading to faster solutions even considering the parallelization speedup, as well as a possible scaling advantage for the sequence lengths considered in this work.

-It is important to note that our results merely serve as an indication for the potential of quantum annealing and is by no means a rigorous scaling analysis.
+Whether QA can achieve a speedup on the problem before the embedding remains to be seen in the future.
+It is important to note that our results merely serve as an indication for the potential of quantum annealing and are by no means a rigorous scaling analysis.
 We finally address important caveats that need to be considered.